vmware-labs/reconciler-runtime/README.md

 The [AddFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#AddFinalizer) and [ClearFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#ClearFinalizer) functions patch the reconciled resource to update its finalizers.
 These methods work with [CastResource](#castresource) resources and use the same client the [ResourceReconciler](#resourcereconciler) used to originally load the reconciled resource.
 They can be called inside [SubReconcilers](#subreconciler) that may use a different client.

 When an update is required, only the `.metadata.finalizers` field is patched.
 The reconciled resource's `.metadata.resourceVersion` is used as an optimistic concurrency lock, and is updated with the value returned from the server.
 Any error from the server will cause the resource reconciliation to err.
-When testing with the [SubReconcilerTestSuite](#subreconcilertestsuite), the resource version of the resource defaults to `"999"`, the patch bytes include the resource version and the response increments the reonciled resource's version.
+When testing with [SubReconcilerTests](#subreconcilertests), the resource version of the resource defaults to `"999"`, the patch bytes include the resource version and the response increments the reonciled resource's version.
 For a resource with the default version that patches a finalizer, the expected reconciled resource will have a resource version of `"1000"`.

 A minimal test case for a sub reconciler that adds a finalizer may look like: